-If you stick to the fat free / low fat varieties, like I did in this raspberry and pear smoothie, they are low in calories whilst still providing vital vitamins and minerals.
+So if you stick to the fat free / low fat varieties like I did in this raspberry and pear smoothie, they are low in calories whilst still providing essential vital vitamins and minerals!

-Whilst shopping recently I picked up some half price raspberries from the supermarket that I didn’t have any use for at that time, so I decided to freeze them until I thought of what I might do with them.
+I didn’t have any use for them at that time.
+So I decided to freeze them until I thought of what I might do with them.

-I like raspberries in particular because, fortunately enough, here in Scotland, we are lucky to have a readily available supply of them when in season!
+Fortunately, here in Scotland, we’re lucky to have a readily available supply of them when in season!

-Start your day with a smoothie, or have one as a snack to give you a natural and healthy energy boost if you feel you’re “flagging”.
+Or have one as a snack for a natural and healthy energy boost if you feel you’re “flagging”.

 You could substitute, or in addition to the cranberry juice, add some honey if you felt this raspberry and pear smoothie was not sweet enough to your taste.
 I just like it with the minimal amount of cranberry juice so that it retains its more natural “fruity” flavour.